Yes, you might need to do an English language test

 It’s natural to ask friends who’s already gone through the immigration process for advice.
 But just because your friend didn’t do an English language test when applying for a skilled migrant visa, doesn’t mean you won’t have to.

 Here’s why we say this…

 Of course immigration happens according to set rules and regulations, but you and your friend enter the process as individuals.
-Each of you qualified with a different points score due to your unique circumstances.

 In the same way, your individual circumstances means the difference between sitting an English language test or not.